-High Usage Areas; Category 1:

-- Locations within 100m of commercial areas. - Locations within 100m of schools and links to commercial areas. - Links between commercial areas, schools and other high use areas which may include recreational areas.
+High us age areas Category 1 • Locations within 100m of areas Locations within 100m of links to commercial area Links between commerci and other high use areas include recreational area of schools and s ial areas, schools s which may Mediur n usage areas Category 2 • All other areas where for constructed otpaths are

-Medium Usage Areas; Category 2:

-All other areas where footpaths are constructed.

-4.3 Renewal Plan
+4.10 RENEWAL PLAN

-Renewal is major capital work which does not significantly alter the original service provided by the asset, but restores, rehabilitates, replaces or renews an existing asset to its original service potential.
+Renewal is major capital work that does not significantly alter the original service provided by the asset, but restores, rehabilitates, replaces or renews an existing asset to its original service potential.
 Work over and above restoring an asset to original service potential is considered to be an acquisition or upgrade resulting in additional future operations and maintenance costs.